AdobeDocs/analytics-platform.en/help/guided-analysis/overview.md

 1. Click the **[!UICONTROL Permissions]** tab, then click **[!UICONTROL Edit]** under [!UICONTROL Reporting Tools].
 1. Click the plus icon next to **[!UICONTROL Guided Analysis Access]** in list of [!UICONTROL Available Permission Items] to add it to the list of [!UICONTROL Included Permission Items].
 1. Click **[!UICONTROL Save]**.

+>[!TIP]
+>
+>Some admins prefer to enable Guided analysis and disable Analysis Workspace for new users to Customer Journey Analytics.
+Once those users mature with the product and your organizational data, then turn on Analysis Worskspace access.